 - Navigate to the Program Materials section.
 On the References tab, click Add Reference.

 - Enter the reference's full name and email address.

-- Select the date by which you would like this Reference completed.
-We recommend selecting a date that is at least four weeks before your earliest deadline.
+- Select the date by which you would like this reference completed.
+This date should be before your program(s) deadline.

 - Enter a brief message or note for the reference.